100 Year Gold Price Chart – Historical Chart

 This, once again, makes the point that gold preserves purchasing power.

-Historical gold price and U.S. debt correlation
+Must-See: Historical gold price vs. U.S. debt

 The relationship between the historical gold price and U.S. debt from 1970 to 2023 is explored in the graphic shown below, using data from In Gold We Trust and the Federal Reserve Bank of St. Louis.
 Over this period, gold has been viewed as a store of value and a hedge against economic uncertainty, with its price closely linked to concerns about the growing U.S. national debt.